Whether you’re setting up shop or looking to reach new customers, you’re going to need an eye-catching and stylish promotional flyer.

 A word of caution on using stock images—many stock photos of ‘smiling business people’ can look staged and soulless.
 Hiring a professional photographer to take high-quality, casual, authentic-looking photos of your business’s staff will be worth the money.
 Plus, the images can be reused for advertising, websites, or social media.

 If your budget won’t stretch to that and you must use stock images, aim for photos that feel casual, informal, and friendly.
-Browse a range of high-quality stock images over at Envato Elements and Envato Market.
+Browse a range of high-quality stock images over at Envato Elements.

 7. Don’t Compromise on Your Visuals

 It can seem a shame to restrict your photos or illustrations to just a small part of your flyer.
 But there’s no need to compromise with your design considerations for a professional-looking flyer!